 Paint Out 2017 saw an en plein air invitational event at the Royal Norfolk Show.
 Fifteen hardy artists painted all the colour and character of the UK’s largest two-day agricultural event amidst torrential downpours and mud to rival Glastonbury!
 From fairground to farriers, and pigs to poultry, there was plenty to paint.
 Our artists were positioned around the Norfolk Showground site, returning their wet artworks every few hours to our tent for a live art auction on the first day, and continually refreshed rolling exhibition over both days.
 View the gallery of artworks online.

 Paint Out™ is an art event aiming to refresh and redefine 21st century en plein air art practice.
-Founded in 2014, we are the UK’s premier and only fully juried en plein air art competition, celebrating the talents of national and international artists before a wide and growing audience in the heart of medieval and iconic Norwich, as well as around beautiful Norfolk including Holt, Great Yarmouth, and Wells-next-the-Sea.
+Founded in 2014, we are the UK’s premier and only fully juried en plein air art competition, celebrating the talents of national and international artists before a wide audience in the heart of medieval and iconic Norwich, as well as around beautiful Norfolk‘s towns, countryside, broads and coast.
+We’ve also popped up in Suffolk and Cambridge.
 Many of our events are about extreme painting challenges, in any weather, up against the clock and the gaze of the art-loving public.
 Come and ExperienceArt, Live!